Perfectionism in psychology, is a personality trait. But let's keep that aside for a minute. On a fundamental level, what does the word perfect mean?

 The greatest perfection is imperfect.

 So is perfectionism overrated?
-As a philosophical idea, it can’t be.
-It’s neither overrated nor underrated.
-It’s an abstraction invented by humans because its useful to visualize the highest possible standards that we could achieve - at least in theory - in anything that we do.
+As a philosophical idea, it’s neither overrated nor underrated.
+It’s simply an abstraction invented by humans because its useful to visualize the highest possible standards that we could achieve - at least in theory - in anything that we do.

 Of-course, in real life, many people consciously or subconsciously operate under the assumption that not only is perfectionism real, but it’s attainable.
 That they can actually get there.
 So while its useful as a concept, as a personality trait, not only is it overrated, but problematic too.